-- $\acute{E}$ the amount of cash and the fair market value of any property received on such disposition; and - É the U.S. holderøs adjusted basis in such common stock for tax purposes.
+the amount of cash and the fair market value of any property received on such disposition; and the U.S. holder adjusted basis in such common stock for tax purposes.

 Gain or loss will be capital gain or loss if the common stock has been held by the U.S. holder as a capital asset.
-The applicable tax rate will depend on the holder holde to the extent of distributions from us received by such U.S. holder that are required to be treated by such U.S. holder as long-term capital gains.
+The applicable tax rate will depend on the holder holding period in the asset (generally, if an asset has been held for more than one year, it will produce long-term capital gain) and the holder tax bracket.

-In general, any loss upon a sale or exchange of our common stock by a U.S. holder who has held such stock for six months or less (after applying certain holding period rules) will be treated as a long-term capital loss, but only
+In general, any loss upon a sale or exchange of our common stock by a U.S. holder who has held such stock for six months or less (after applying certain holding period rules) will be treated as a long-term capital loss, but only to the extent of distributions from us received by such U.S. holder that are required to be treated by such U.S. holder as long-term capital gains.

 Repurchases of Our Common Stock.
 Any repurchase of our common stock will be treated as a distribution in exchange for the repurchased shares and taxed in the same manner as any other taxable sale or other disposition of our common stock discussed above, provided that the repurchase satisfies one of the tests enabling the repurchase to be treated as a sale or exchange.
-A repurchase will generally be treated as a sale or exchange if it (i) results in a complete termination of the holder interest in our common stock, (ii) results in a substantially disproportionate redemption with respect to the holder, or (iii) is not essentially equivalent to a dividend with respect to the holder.
+A repurchase will generally be treated as a sale or exchange if it (i) results in a complete termination of the holder is interest in our common stock, (ii) results in a substantially disproportionate redemption with respect to the holder, or (iii) is not essentially equivalent to a dividend with respect to the holder.
 In determining whether any of these tests has been met, common stock actually owned, as well as common stock considered to be owned by the holder by reason of certain constructive ownership rules set forth in the Code, generally must be taken into account.
-The sale of common stock pursuant to a repurchase generally will result in a õsubstantially disproportionateö redemption with respect to a holder if the percentage of our then outstanding voting stock owned by the holder immediately after the sale is less than 80% of the percentage of our voting stock owned by the holder determined immediately before the sale.
-The sale of common stock pursuant to a repurchase generally will be treated as not õessentially equivalent to a dividendö with respect to a holder if the reduction in the holderøs proportionate interest in our stock as a result of our repurchase constitutes a õmeaningful reductionö of such holderøs interest.
+The sale of common stock pursuant to a repurchase generally will result in a \( \substantially \) disproportionate redemption with respect to a holder if the percentage of our then outstanding voting stock owned by the holder immediately after the sale is less than 80% of the percentage of our voting stock owned by the holder determined immediately before the sale.
+The sale of common stock pursuant to a repurchase generally will be treated as not essentially equivalent to a dividend with respect to a holder if the reduction in the holder's proportionate interest in our stock as a result of our repurchase constitutes a ☐meaningful reduction☐of such holder5 interest.

-A repurchase that does not qualify as an exchange under such tests will constitute a dividend equivalent repurchase that is treated as a taxable distribution and taxed in the same manner as regular distributions, as described above under õô Distributions Generally.ö In addition, although guidance is sparse, the IRS could take the position that a holder who does not participate in any repurchase treated as a dividend should be treated as receiving a constructive distribution of our common stock taxable as a dividend in the amount of their increased percentage ownership of our common stock as a result of the repurchase, even though the holder did not actually receive cash or other property as a result of the repurchase.
+A repurchase that does not qualify as an exchange under such tests will constitute a dividend equivalent repurchase that is treated as a taxable distribution and taxed in the same manner as regular distributions, as described above under $\square$ Distributions Generally. $\square$ In addition, although guidance is sparse, the IRS could take the position that a holder who does not participate in any repurchase treated as a dividend should be treated as receiving a constructive distribution of our common stock taxable as a dividend in the amount of their increased percentage ownership of our common stock as a result of the repurchase, even though the holder did not actually receive cash or other property as a result of the repurchase.